ptarmiganlabs/butler-sheet-icons/README.md

 Butler Sheet Icons only supports the `Form` method.
 Thus, if you use BSI on Windows you should make sure to specify a virtual proxy (`--prefix` option) that uses `Form` authentication!

+### Using QSEoW's built-in Node.js

+While this might sound like a good idea, there are several reasons to stay away from it:

+- QSEoW's bundled Node.js version is pretty old.
+As of QSEoW Feb 2021 Node.js version 12.x is bundled.
+Latest version is 16.x.
+- You don't get the npm tool, which is needed to install the dependencies Butler Sheet Icons need (the `npm install` command).
+  It may be possible to manually install npm and then use Sense's bundled Node version, but it's not recommended.

 # 3. Running as Node.js app